andrewbaxter/lunk/readme.md

 All captures in links created with `link!` need to be in one of the `()` at the start.

-In VS Code I need to click the button to see the full error before it shows which value is implicitly captured.
+In VS Code I need to click the link to see the full error before it shows which value is implicitly captured.

 ### Unreachable statement